 2. To disconnect the catheter from the Treatment cable pull them apart without turning them in any way.
 Replace the cap on the catheter connector.

-Do not twist or turn the connectors or cables when connecting or disconnecting as this may damage the Treatment cable or catheter and expose the user to risk of an electric shock.
+Do not twist or turn the connectors or cables when connecting or disconnecting as this may damage the Treatment cable or catheter.
 Use a push or pull movement only.